ErpNetDocs/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

 - Store #<b>1</b>, Product #<b>3, receipt transaction</b>, Transaction Timestamp: <b>19 Jan 2020 11:50</b>, recalculated cost: <b>81</b>.

-This means that in the [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md) document, 5 rows will be created, one for each of thе operations with cost changed, and the rows will save the mismatches:
+This means that in the [cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost%20correction) document, 5 rows will be created, one for each of thе operations with cost changed, and the rows will save the mismatches:

 52 - 48 =<b>4</b>, 96 - 102 = -<b>6</b>, 148 - 150 = -<b>2</b>, 74 - 75 = -<b>1</b> and 81 - 82 = -<b>1</b>.